diofant/diofant/docs/modules/integrals/g-functions.rst

 define a function `F` on (part of) the complex numbers `\mathbb{C}` that represents `f` as closely as possible.
 This process is knows as "introducing branch cuts".
-In our situation, there is actually a canonical way of doing this (which is adhered to in all of SymPy), as follows: Introduce the "cut complex plane"
+In our situation, there is actually a canonical way of doing this (which is adhered to in all of Diofant), as follows: Introduce the "cut complex plane"
 `C = \mathbb{C} \setminus \mathbb{R}_{\le 0}`.
 Define a function
 `l: C \to \mathcal{S}` via `re^{i\theta} \mapsto r \operatorname{Exp}(i\theta)`.
 Here `r > 0`
 and `-\pi < \theta \le \pi`.
 Then `l` is holomorphic, and we define `G = f \circ l`.
-This called "lifting to the principal branch" throughout the SymPy documentation.
+This called "lifting to the principal branch" throughout the Diofant documentation.

 Table Lookups and Inverse Mellin Transforms
 ===========================================